-The, “kipa for her head,” seems to be an essential garment, along with a belt and shoes.
-There is no determination in the Mishna or the Talmud as to size.
-Nor are any other head coverings mentioned on the list.
-As cited above in Tosefta Sotah 7:3, the priest removes the kipa from her head before disheveling her hair, suggesting that at minimum, a wife would be wearing this covering when out in public.
+It appears that “a kipah for her head,” is an essential garment, along with a belt and shoes.
+Neither the mishnah nor the Talmud discuss the appropriate size of this kipah, nor are any other head coverings mentioned on the list.
+As cited above in Tosefta Sotah 7:3, the priest removes the kipah from her head before disheveling her hair, suggesting that at minimum, a married woman would be wearing this head covering when out in public.

 Going Out on Shabbat